strike65/SwiftyStats/README.md

 * [`SSExamine`](docs/Classes/SSExamine.html) (class)
 * [`SSHypothesisTesting`](docs/Enums/SSHypothesisTesting.html) (enum)
 * [`SSProbDist`](docs/Enums/SSProbDist.html) (enum)
 * [`SSDataFrame`](docs/Classes/SSDataFrame.html) instances encapsulate datasets.
-You can imagine the structure of an `SSDataFrame` object as a table: The columns of the table correspond to the individual dataset and the rows correspond to the data of the dataset.
+You can imagine the structure of an `SSDataFrame` object as a table: The columns of the table correspond to the individual datasets and the rows correspond to their data.
-* [`SSCrossTab`](docs/Structures/SSCrossTab.html) contains a cross table with the usual structure (like a n x m matrix) and provides the statistics needed for frequency comparisons (Chi-square, Phi, residuals etc.).
+* [`SSCrossTab`](docs/Structures/SSCrossTab.html) contains a cross table with the usual structure (like an n x m matrix) and provides the statistics needed for frequency comparisons (Chi-square, Phi, residuals etc.).

-There are several extensions to standard Swift types (`Array`, Floating point types, `String `).
+There are several extensions to standard Swift types (`Array`, floating-point types, `String`).

 # Using Xcode

 The attached Xcode project contains four targets:
 > * SwiftyStats (for macOS)
 > * SwiftyStatsMobile (for iOS)
-> * SwiftyStatsTests (Testsuite)
+> * SwiftyStatsTests (test suite)
 > * SwiftStatsCLTest (a command line demo)

 *Each target must be built individually (i.e. no dependencies are defined)!*

-In addition a Playground is added to
+In addition, a Playground is included to:
 > * test the framework and
 > * do prototyping